A representation formula of viscosity solutions to weakly coupled systems of Hamilton-Jacobi equations with applications to regularizing effect: Introduction and main results

-\end{itemize} we obtained the Lipschitz regularity result: \begin{theorem} Let $\mathbf{u}$ be the unique viscosity solution associated to the Cauchy problem \eqref{HJs}, then $\mathbf{u}$ is locally Lipschitz on $M\times(0,\infty)$. \end{theorem} One notice that the Hamiltonians satisfying (A) can be viewed as a generalization of classical mechanical system, where $h_{i}(x,p)$ denotes the kinetic energy, always represented by a Riemannian metric, and $P_{i}$ denotes the potential.
-Under the additional assumption (A), the $1/2$-H\"{o}lder regularity can obtained by a direct calculation.
-An estimate for the linearly coupled case can be found in \cite[Lemma 3.2]{MT2}.
-It is tricky to increase from $1/2$-H\"{o}lder continuity to Lipschitz continuity, which will be achieved by the inductive method (see Section 5 below).
+\begin{remark} One notice that the Hamiltonians satisfying (H*) can be viewed as a generalization of classical mechanical system, where $h_{i}(x,p)$ denotes the kinetic energy, usually represented by a Riemannian metric, and $P_{i}$ denotes the potential. \end{remark}